ShahidaBegumSheik/project-management-saas/README.md

 client.js is used for creating a centralized HTTP client that the frontend uses to communicate with the backend API.

 Its implemented using axios.
-The app files imports this client.
+The app files import this client.
 It provides centralized backend URL, attaching the jwt tokens to every request.

 When our app runs, and we check the console using the F12 key on the browser, we can use the localStorage methods to setItem, getItem, clear.